juanfont/headscale/docs/running-headscale-linux.md

 su - headscale
 ```

-2. In `/etc/headscale/config.yaml`, override the default `headscale` unix socket with a SystemD friendly path:
+2. In `/etc/headscale/config.yaml`, override the default `headscale` unix socket with path that is writable by the `headscale` user or group:

 ```yaml
 unix_socket: /var/run/headscale/headscale.sock